xiaohunqupo/userver/scripts/docs/en/userver/libraries/easy.md

 #### Migration of configs from the easy library to a service template

-To get the up to date static configs from a easy library, just build the binary and run it with `--dump-config` and the binary will output the config to `STDOUT`.
+To get the up to date static configs from the easy library, just build the service and run it with `--dump-config` and the binary will output the config to `STDOUT`.
 You can also provide a path to dump the static config, for example `./your_prototype --dump-config pg_service_template_based_service/configs/static_config.yaml`.